 This 6-foot tall, 110-pound, 40,000-brick Lego Mario, took one week to plan, and 175 hours over 16 days to build.
 After all that hard work, the piece was auctioned and the proceeds went to charity.
 Who said video games were mindless?

 No matter how fresh your LEGO creations were, they probably can’t compete with James May’s real LEGO House.
-Over over 816 million LEGO pieces were used to create this childhood dream home come true.
+Over 6 million LEGO pieces were used to create this childhood dream home come true.

 For the bargain price of $60,000, Nathan Sawaya will build a life-sized replica of you or someone you love, out of LEGO.
 You’re probably better off trying to become really famous and waiting to be featured in a wax museum.

 This LEGO Kitchen uses 20,000 bricks to construct a countertop island by Parisian designers Simon Pillard and Philippe Rosetti.

 Another design by world famous LEGO builder, Nathan Sawaya, this cello looks and sounds just like the real thing.

 This King Tut look-alike is one of the largest LEGO creations, at over 16 feet tall and weighing in at a ton.

 Eric Harshbarger’s 7 foot tall grandfather clock keeps accurate time and all gears and such are 100% LEGO elements.